 - abandon the property and let the lender foreclose.

-(If you take out a HECM, the non-borrowing spouse may be able to remain in the home after the borrower dies, and the loan repayment will be deferred, so long as certain criteria is met.
+(If you take out a HECM and have a non-borrowing spouse, your spouse may be able to remain in the home after you die, and the loan repayment will be deferred, so long as certain criteria is met.
+The rules are different depending on whether you took the loan out before or after August 4, 2014.
 Learn more in Nolo’s article New Rule – Spouses Not Named on Reverse Mortgages Are Protected From Foreclosure.)

 The property is sold or title to the property is transferred.
 If the home is sold or title transferred, the loan becomes due and payable.
 Generally, if the property is sold, the escrow company will accept the purchaser’s money and pay off the reverse mortgage along with any other liens on the property.
 If there are surplus funds, they will be distributed to the seller.